This information is intended for use by health professionals

 Special population: Adverse Reactions in Immunocompromised Patients (see section e)

 d.
-Paediatric populations
+Paediatric population

 Clinical trials have been conducted using clarithromycin paediatric suspension in children 6 months to 12 years of age.
 Therefore, children under 12 years of age should use clarithromycin paediatric suspension.